Bricktech2000/Notes/notes/environmental-dependency-of-learning.md

 # Environmental Dependency of Learning

-our behavior is highly controlled by environmental queues. — [https://youtu.be/IlU-zDU6aQ0?t=867](https://youtu.be/IlU-zDU6aQ0?t=867)
+our behavior is highly controlled by environmental queues. &mdash; [https://youtu.be/IlU-zDU6aQ0?t=867](https://youtu.be/IlU-zDU6aQ0?t=867)

 ## learning efficiently